SuditiSharma/climate-risk-api/README.md

-# 🌍 Climate Property Risk API
+# 🌍 Climate Risk API

 A machine learning API that predicts whether a disaster scenario represents High, Medium, or Low property risk — built as part of